Project-MONAI/research-contributions/SkullRec/README.md

 #### Software and Hardware Requirements

-The codes are tested with the following software and hardware
+The codes are tested with the following software and hardware:
 ```
 software:
 monai: 0.8.1
 pytorch: 1.11.0
 hardware:
 NVIDIA GeForce RTX 3090 (24GB RAM)
+Recommended GPU RAM >=24GB
 ```

 * Training Your MONAI Model